 Monitor local review sites.

-When customers look for reviews of a brand, they typically visit two locations, review sites and search engines.
+When customers look for reviews of a brand, they typically visit two locations, review sites, and search engines.
 Online review management plays a crucial role in shaping a brand’s reputation on these platforms.
 If your competitors are not responding to negative customer feedback on review channels like Google reviews, they’re losing the chance to improve their reputation.
 Take this as an opportunity to respond to your customer reviews and enhance your online reputation.
-If your customers see that you are more responsive to their comments versus your competitor, they are more likely to choose you.
+If your customers see that you are more responsive to their comments than your competitor, they are more likely to choose you.

 Leverage competitive analysis tools.